alexdoran1/widefield-calcium-imaging-acquisition-/README.md

 Github documentation – Synchronized Multi-Cam Image Acquisition with Teledyne FLIR camera and Python

 Summary: This is python code for synchronized image collection for widefield calcium imaging using one Teledyne Prime BSI Scientific CMOS camera and one FLIR Flea3 USB3 camera.
 This code can be adapted to acquire using two FLIR Flea3 USB3s, available upon request (ard2218@columbia.edu).
+Further, a sample imaging SOP is available upon request (emp2163@columbia.edu).

 Hardware:  Teledyne Prime BSI Scientific CMOS camera, FLIR Flea3 USB3, Thorlabs blue LED, additional Thorlabs LEDs (we used UV LED) to collect calcium and non-calcium signals, respectively.